Advising & Registration

 Your advisor can help you with questions regarding:

 - Registration processes

 - Additional opportunities within your major and career field

 - How do I change my advisor?

 Students who want to change their advisor should contact the department of their major.
-The department will then contact the Registrar’s Office or the Academic Support Center to make the update.
+The department will then contact the Registrar’s Office or the Academic Success Center to make the update.

 - How do I know what classes are required for my major?